-A single evaluation trench measuring 10m x 1.8m will be investigated across the footprint of the proposed new build.
-The trench position is shown on the attached figure.
+An evaluation trench measuring 10m x 1.8m will be excavated in the footprint of each of the proposed new builds (40m in total).
+The trench positions are shown on the attached figure.
 Further excavation may be required should significant features/deposits be identified which cannot be preserved in situ.
-A decision will be made regarding further excavation by the Historic Environment officer (see Section 7).
+A decision will be made regarding further excavation by the Historic Environment Team officer (see Section 7).